top of page

 TODAY

 John drives his father's Nitro Funny Car at a handful of NHRA National Events like the Gatornationals each year.
-Along with driving in the NHRA Mission Drag Racing Series, John Crew Chief on the HSR A/fuel dragster and tunes for the European Funny Car Series Champion, Kevin Kent.
+Along with driving in the NHRA Mission Drag Racing Series, John Crew Chiefs on the HSR A/fuel dragster and tunes for the European Funny Car Series Champion, Kevin Kent.

 20240428_173643783_iOS.jpg